18F/handbook/_pages/about-us/diversity.md

 ---
-title: Diversity At 18F
+title: Diversity At TTS
-navtitle: Diversity At 18F
+navtitle: Diversity At TTS
 ---

-18F believes that diversity matters and is vital to a successful organization.
+TTS believes that diversity matters and is vital to a successful organization.
-18F is committed to promoting an inclusive environment where all individuals are empowered to succeed.
+TTS is committed to promoting an inclusive environment where all individuals are empowered to succeed.

 ## <a id="documentation">Documentation</a>